terraincognita07/ovumcy/README.md

 - First-party cookies only (auth, CSRF, language).
 - Data is stored locally in SQLite on your infrastructure.
 - Role model: `owner` has full access.
-- `partner` role exists in code, but self-service partner onboarding/invites are not public yet.

 If you found a security issue, see [SECURITY.md](SECURITY.md).